 We always strive to bring you the best gear to meet your needs, and this means a lot of testing and retesting, and retesting some more as new gear hits the market.
 Our most recent round of updates has upset the previous rankings; there's a new cooler in town, and the Engel HD30, took over the top of the chart.
 The Engel is also the new winner of our Editors' Choice Award, thanks to its incredible suite of traits.
 We also have a new Best Buy award winner, the Homitt 30 Can.
 To learn how and why these two upsets happened, read on!

 Best Overall Soft Cooler

-Read review: YETI Hopper Two 30
+Read review: Homitt 30 Can

-Top Pick Award for Long Distance Carrying
+Top Pick for Long Distance Carrying

 Ice Mule Pro

-The Ice Mule Pro was the lead tester's personal favorite.
-What it didn't have in insulation power it made up for with highly useful portability and long haul design.
-The Ice Mule is made for multi-mile hikes, and easy comfort while doing it.
-Equipped with padded backpack straps and a padded and ventilated back panel, it has more of a backpack feel than that of a cooler.The Ice Mule surprised and surpassed testers' expectations and out-performed others for ease of use and portability at every turn.
-The roll top is quick and easy, and when closed properly is leak free.
-The air release valve helps keep loads secure and tight, and the durability is top notch.
-If you are looking for something to take out to more remote country, or even something that is just easy to carry, the Ice Mule is for you.
+The Ice Mule Pro was the lead tester's favorite when heading out for longer distances.
+What it doesn't have in insulation power, it makes up for with highly useful portability and a long-haul design.
+The Ice Mule is made for multi-mile hikes and provides easy comfort while doing so.
+Equipped with padded backpack straps and a padded and ventilated back panel, it has more of a backpack feel than that of a cooler.The Ice Mule surprised and surpassed testers' expectations and outperformed others for ease of use and portability at every turn.
+The roll top is quick and easy, and when closed properly, is leak free.
+The air release valve helps keep loads secure and tight, and the durability is top-notch.
+If you are looking for something to take on remote country hikes or even a contender that is just plain easy to carry, the Ice Mule is for you.

 Read review: Ice Mule Pro